Apple macOS and CIFS Performance Troubleshooting Tips

 Network Connectivity (speed)

-- Possible solutions: Upgrade the connectivity to 100 mb/s minimum, if possible.
+- Possible solutions: Upgrade to faster connectivity, if possible.

 - Summary: A slow network connection may be exacerbated by the Finder issue above.
 By increasing the speed of the network connection the impact is reduced, however further action may still be necessary.